aouazad/Ouazad_Kahn_2022/01_reproduction_of_ouazad_and_kahn/Readme.md

 impact_conforming_market_narrower.tex for windows +-4%, +-3%, +-2% around the conforming loan limit.

+> 07_specification_tests_OLS.R

+Performs the OLS regression Diff-in-Diff, i.e. with Treated, Below Limit x Treated, Below Limit, Below Limit x Time x Treated, Time x Treated.

+The following files estimate regressions with increasing levels of controls.

+> 08_specification_tests_2wfe.R

+Introduces ZIP, year, and below limit x year controls.

+> 09_specification_tests_agency.R

+Add agency fixed effects to 06

+The other files add controls one by one.

 ## Folders

 The folder limits/ has the conforming loan limits.

 The folder hmda/ stores the raw HMDA files.
-If you want to build the sample from raw HMDA data, use the script download_raw_hmda.sh and execute the files in sequence of their number.
+If you want to build the sample from raw HMDA data, use the script download_raw_hmda.sh and execute the files in sequence of their number from 00_1 to 05_ .

-The folder external_data/ has data providing additional variables.
+The folder external_data/ has data providing additional variables used in 05_make_estimation_sample.R.

 The folder output/ stores intermediary files, such as the estimation sample.

 The folder tables/ and the folder figures/ store the code's output, automatically generated in 06_main_regression.R.

 ## Packages

 To execute this, you need to have the following packages on your system: tidyverse (2.0.0), fixest (0.11.2), broom (1.0.5), foreign (0.8.86), data.table (1.15.0), gam (1.22.3), lfe (3.0.0), gplots (3.1.3.1).
 These are available on CRAN and can be installed in R using install.packages.